 1. Identify your values.

-- List 3 or more specific values.
-For example – mutual respect, organization, and integrity.
+- List three or more specific values.
+For example: mutual respect, organization, and integrity.

 2. Develop a personal belief system by developing actions for each value.

-- Organization.
-Always be organized with meeting times, admin, and keeping track of progress and discussions.
+- Organization — Always be organized with meeting times, administration, and keeping track of progress and discussions.